 Shenandoah Lodge is pleased to offer Camp Shenandoah the OA Everyday program.
 This program ensures that every day of summer camp, Arrowmen have an activity to participate in with our Order.
 All Order of the Arrow events at summer camp are run by the Camp Chief and other youth members of Shenandoah Lodge.
 The Camp Chief is a member of Shenandoah Lodge appointed by the Lodge Chief to act in their stead for the duration of summer camp.
-Let the Camp Chief know if you have any questions about OA Everyday, Shenandoah Lodge, or the OA in general.
+Let the Camp Chief know if you have A Everyday, Shenandoah Lodge, or the eat in the Dining Hall at 8:00 PM for dicine Bowl.
+Please arrive wearing field uniform and OA sash.
+This is time to meet your fellow Arrowmen ending summer camp!
+Ice cream will e served, and the Camp Chief will be your host for a fun, team-based game.

-Monday: Medicine Bowl
+7: ine Bowl